Timeline of the Yemeni civil war (2014–present): Hadhramaut Governorate

 Al-Qaeda in the Arabian Peninsula took control of Mukalla in the eastern Hadhramaut Governorate on 2 April 2015, driving out soldiers defending the city with mortar fire and springing some 300 inmates from prison, including a local al-Qaeda leader.

 Local tribal fighters aligned with Hadi surrounded and entered Mukalla on 4 April 2015, retaking parts of the city and clashing with both al-Qaeda militants and army troops.
 Still, the militants remained in control of about half of the town.
 In addition, al-Qaeda fighters captured a border post with Saudi Arabia in an attack that killed two soldiers.

 On 13 April 2015, Southern militia said they took control of the army base loyal to the Houthis near Balhaf.
-Mukalla city was recaptured from AQAP in late April 2016, after UAE and Hadi loyalists troops entered the city, killing some 800 AQAP fighters.
+Mukalla city was recaptured in late April 2016, after UAE and Hadi loyalists troops entered the city, killing some 800 AQAP fighters.

 On 12 June 2015, Al-Qaeda in the Arabian Peninsula leader Nasir al-Wuhayshi was killed in a US drone strike in Mukalla.